aedanjoyce/Humanitary/README.md

 ## Technical Design

 This application was built from the ground up using swift and node.js.
 For the backend, Google's firebase real time database was used.

-**Core Programming Concepts**

-1.)
-2.)
-3.)
-4.)
-5.)
+Swift was used to handle the IOS development of the application, while node.js was used to connect the app to google cloud functions to handle push notifications to user devices.

+Please feel free to check out the code.